DoTheEvo/selfhosted-apps-docker/beginners-speedrun-selfhosting/readme.md

 ![nging_welcome](https://i.imgur.com/Iv0B6bN.png)

+Time to spin up some simple docker container.
+Let's go with nginx - a web server.
+It's just a tiny application that waits for a browser trying to connect to serve a web page.

-Well, its time to learn how to create and **edit files** and copy paste shit in to them, IN LINUX!
+It is also time to learn how to create and **edit files** and copy paste shit in to them, IN LINUX!

 Honestly could be annoying, but mobaXterm should make it easier